hsanson/vim-android/README.md

     let g:gradle_path = /path/to/gradle

-Open a java or xml file of your project and use the Anroid command to compile, clean, test, lint or install your application:
+Open a java or xml file of your project and use the Android command to compile, clean, test, lint or install your application:

     :Android clean
     :Android assembleDebug